Lane filtering is a big issue for many motorcyclists, and increasingly important when it comes to improving road safety and traffic congestion.

 In SA and the NT, lane filtering is legal only at speeds of less than 30km/h, while in the ACT, lane filtering is only legal in speed zones of less than 40km/h.

 You can legally lane filter in a CBD area in all states except WA and the ACT.

 Lane filtering in school zones, and adjacent to shopping strips

 In Victoria, lane filtering in school zones or adjacent to shopping strips is legal if safe to do so.

 In Queensland, you cannot lane filter in school zones during school zone hours.

-In Tasmania and SA, lane filtering is not legal during school hours.
+In the NT, Tasmania and SA, lane filtering is not legal in school zones during school hours.